ddrake/Gradebook/README.md

 If you make an invalid entry, such as entering a score for a question that is greater than the points for the question, an audible and visible warning will be given.

-The reporting capabilities are not in place yet, but there will be one for overall grades for students, histograms for specific graded items and overall, etc...
+The reporting capabilities are pretty basic at this point, but there will be one for overall grades for students, histograms for specific graded items and overall, etc...